PowerCodersOrg/powercoders.org/site/content/city/lausanne.md

   The Powercoders program in Lausanne is run by the Powerhouse Lausanne.

-  The next program in Lausanne will start in early 2021.
+  The next program in Switzerland will start in early 2021.
 [Sign up](https://docs.google.com/forms/d/e/1FAIpQLSdQ6dQLH4LekAuMf1ASwZ3lmNvDOyG_TpYfZ-l9HRoOCdNiQA/viewform) to be informed when the recruitment starts.